Berserk-Games/Tabletop-Simulator-Lua-Classes/Vector/vector.md

- vec:moveTowards(otherVec, num)	  --> move self towards another vector, but only up to a provided distance limit vec:rotateTowards(otherVec, num) --> rotate self towards another vector, but only up to a provided angle limit vec:projectOnPlane(otherVec)     --> project self on a plane defined through a normal vector arg
+ vec:moveTowards(otherVec, num)	  --> move self towards another vector, but only up to a provided distance limit vec:rotateTowards(otherVec, num) --> rotate self towards another vector, but only up to a provided angle limit vec:projectOnPlane(otherVec)     --> project self on a plane defined through a normal vector arg vec:rotateOver(axisStr, angle)   --> rotate vector for some angle in degrees over given axis ('x', 'y' or 'z')

 Methods not modifying self:
  vec:dot(otherVec) 		   --> return a dot product of self with otherVec